Thomas Osborne, 1st Duke of Leeds: Advisor to the Queen, and return to prominence

 In 1690, during William's absence in Ireland, Carmarthen was appointed Mary's chief advisor.
 In 1691, attempting to compromise Halifax, he discredited himself by the patronage of an informer named Fuller, who was soon shown to be an impostor.
 He was absent in 1692 when the Place Bill was thrown out.
 In 1693, Carmarthen presided in great state as Lord High Steward at the trial of Lord Mohun; and on 4 May 1694 he was created Duke of Leeds.
 The same year he supported the Triennial Bill, but opposed the new treason bill as weakening the hands of the executive.
 Meanwhile, fresh attacks were made upon him.
 He was accused unjustly of Jacobitism.
 In April 1695, he was impeached once more by the Commons on suspicion of having received a bribe of 5000 guineas to procure a new charter for the East India Company.
 Although he had not actually accepted the gold, he had allowed it to remain in his house for over a year, only returning it when the inquiry began.
 In his defence, while denying that he had intended to take the money ("it had been left with him only to be counted by his secretary") and appealing to his past services, Leeds did not attempt to conceal the fact that according to his experience bribery was an acknowledged and universal custom in public business, and that he himself had been instrumental in obtaining money for others.
 Meanwhile, his servant, who was said to have been the intermediary between the duke and the company, fled the country; and with no evidence to convict, the proceedings fell apart.

-In May 1695, Danby was ordered to cease his attendance at the council.
+In May 1695, Leeds was ordered to cease his attendance at the council.
 He returned in October but was not included among the Lords Justices appointed regents during William's absence in this year.
 In November he was granted a DCL by the University of Oxford.
 In December, he became a commissioner of trade, and in December 1696, governor of the Royal Fishery Company.
 He opposed the prosecution of Sir John Fenwick, but supported the action taken by members of both Houses in defence of William's rights in the same year.
 In 1698, he entertained Tsar Peter the Great at Wimbledon.
 He had for some time lost the real direction of affairs, and in 1699 he was compelled to retire from office and from the lord-lieutenancy of Yorkshire.